nickbeau/PowerShellScripting/README.md

 ![PowershellLogo](img/PowershellLogo.png)

 Repository for the Facebook Group [PowerShell Scripting](https://www.facebook.com/groups/169862746384097/?fref=nf).
-To contribute to this repository, please see [Contribution Guidelines](CONTRIBUTING.md).
+To contribute to this repository, please see [Contribution Guidelines](CONTRIBUTING.md), or simply create a new [issue](https://github.com/nickbeau/PowerShellScripting/issues/new/choose) if you want it done for you.
 This repository contains useful PowerShell scripts and articles that have been curated by the group.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)